 Who doesn’t love pancakes?
 With Pancake Day fast approaching, here are 4 fluffy pancake recipes to get you flipping.
-If you’re making pancakes this week or have any other recipes to share, do join in with this week’s #CookBlogShare.

 I love Pancake Day.
 I grew up in a frugal household and money was tight.
 Pancake Day was one of those occasions where we had a veritable carb fest.
 The pancakes were of the English variety and we filled them with cheese sauce as a main course, then had them with sugar and lemon for pudding.
 Yum!

 Pancake Day falls 47 days before Easter and the day before Ash Wednesday, so somewhere between 3rd February and 9th March.
 Traditionally, it’s known as Shrove Tuesday.
 Christians confess their sins before Lent and thus are said to be ‘shriven’.
 It was also a time to clear the house of any rich foods, especially eggs, before the big fast when those foods could no longer be eaten.
 For this reason Pancake Day is also called Mardi Gras (Fat Tuesday) in parts of Europe and many South American countries.